Charles has a well-established and in demand specialist practice in personal injury law.

 He is regularly instructed for both Claimants and Defendants in predominantly multi-track matters and is in court almost every day.
 As a consequence, he has extensive advocacy experience.

 Charles is also regularly instructed to advise on liability, quantum and procedural matters, as well as drafting statements of case and schedules of loss.

 He undertakes work on a CFA basis and is willing to consider pro bono work where appropriate.

 Charles has considerable experience and expertise in a wide range of personal injury work, including:

 - Employers’ liability (particularly accidents on construction sites)

 - Psychiatric/Secondary Victim claims

-In addition to his court advocacy, Charles is frequently instructed to represent both Claimants and Defendants at joint settlement meetings and he regularly drafts pleadings, schedules of loss, counter-schedules and interlocutory applications and advises both on paper and in conference.
+In addition to his court advocacy, Charles is frequently instructed to represent both Claimants and Defendants at mediations and joint settlement meetings and he regularly drafts pleadings, schedules of loss, counter-schedules and interlocutory applications and advises both on paper and in conference.